Ghost-crypto-exe/HCRYPT-Ransomware/README.md

-A somewhat advanced batch ransomware with built in info stealer, aes256 encryption and other cool features like sending all info to a webhook...
+A somewhat advanced batch ransomware with built in info stealer, AES-128, AES-192, AES-256, Blowfish, CAST-128, CAST-256, DES, TripleDES, DESX, GOST, IDEA, KASUMI, Lion, LubyRackoff, MARS, MISTY1, Noekeon, RC2, RC5, RC6, SAFER-SK, SEED, Serpent, Skipjack, Square, TEA, Twofish, XTEA encryption possibility and other cool features like sending system information and search history info to a webhook...

-Below you can find steps to make the ransomware your own.
+Below you can find steps to make the ransomware custom to you.

 [STEP 1]